-It has been illustrated that the longer exposure time is required for complete ablation of the tumor, even the tumor temperature has exceeded the 42 °C. In brief, the mentioned studies solve the generalized dual-phase-lag model of bioheat transfer in spherical coordinate system and point out that the heating time and power density are very important to prevent thermal damage and must be controlled in the hyperthermia.
-Although the scrutinies by the Li and his coauthors answer the challenges for solving the bio-heat transfer model for concentric bi-layered solid spheres, developing full models contemplating the existent fluid dynamics in the organs can be taken as the next leading step.
-At last, it should be noted that as there exist significant challenges in finding the reliable temperature profiles inside the living tissues during the MNP hyperthermia treatment, the development of beneficial and authentic numerical models is indispensable~\cite{Raouf2020}.
-On the other side, the temperature profile in the living tissues during the MNP hyperthermia therapy is determined using the non-linear form of the DPL model~\cite{HMYoussef2019}.
-The concentration of the injected magnetic particles is experimentally found to be a Gaussian distribution and consequently the governing PDE is solved in the Laplace transform domain.
-It is presented that the tumor, the tissue, and the thermal damage quantity are effectively affected by the non-linear and linear effects of the phase-lag times.
+It has been illustrated that a longer exposure time is required for complete ablation of the tumor, even the tumor temperature has exceeded 42 $^\circ$C. Briefly, the mentioned studies solve the generalized dual-phase-lag bioheat transfer model and point out that the heating time and power density are critical to prevent thermal damage and must be controlled in hyperthermia.
+Although the scrutinies by Li and his coauthors answer the challenges for solving the bioheat transfer model for concentric bilayered solid spheres, developing full models considering the existent fluid dynamics in the organs can be taken as the next step.
+At last, it should be noted that as there exist significant challenges in finding the reliable temperature profiles inside the living tissues during the MNP hyperthermia treatment, the development of reliable and accurate numerical models is indispensable \cite{Raouf2020}.
+On the other side, the temperature profile in the living tissues during the MNP hyperthermia therapy is determined using the nonlinear form of the DPL model \cite{HMYoussef2019}.
+The concentration of the injected magnetic particles is experimentally found to be a Gaussian distribution, and the governing PDE is solved in the Laplace transform domain.
+It is presented that the tumor, the tissue, and the thermal damage quantity are effectively affected by the nonlinear and linear effects of the phase-lag times.